IMPORTANT UPDATE - Clinical oncology curriculum

 Please look at the documents to the right of this page, in particular:

-- the specialty training curriculum to which you must demonstrate equivalence different depending on whether you choose to apply against the 2016 or 2021 curriculum;
+- the specialty training curriculum to which you must demonstrate equivalence different depending on whether you are applying against the 2016 or 2021 curriculum;

-- the Specialty Specific Guidance published by the GMC to help you make your application, different depending on whether you choose to apply against the 2016 or 2021 curriculum.
+- the Specialty Specific Guidance published by the GMC to help you make your application, different depending on whether you are applying against the 2016 or 2021 curriculum.
 When getting your evidence together, you can use it as a checklist to make sure you include all the documents we need.

 - our "Advice for CESR Applicants" and "Guidance for Submission of Radiotherapy and Clinical Cases", which sets out the key evidence you must provide and things to note when making your CESR application.
 Please also see the 2021 curriculum specialty specific guidance for information about this.